California Estate Planning and Probate Lawyers and Attorneys

 One difference is that the trustee of your revocable living trust may assume responsibilities under the revocable trust agreement while you are still living (if you ever become unable or unwilling to continue serving as trustee yourself, as in the event of your incapacity).

 Discuss your choice of an executor or trustee with your California estate planning lawyer or wills and trusts attorney.
 There are many issues to consider.
-For example, will the appointment of one of your adult children hurt his or her relationship with any other siblings?
+For example, will the appointment of one of your adult children as the executor or trustee hurt his or her relationship with any other siblings?
 What conflicts of interest would be created if you name a business associate or partner as your executor or trustee?
 And will the person named as executor or successor trustee have the time, organizational ability and experience to do the job effectively?
 (Back to the Top)

 10. How should I provide for my minor children?